mbrenig/SheetSync/docs/getting_started.rst

             "Miss Piggy" : {"Color" : "Pink", "Performer" : "Frank Oz"}
            }

-To insert this data (add or update rows) with a target sheet in a google spreadsheet document you do this:
+To insert this data (add or update rows) into a target worksheet in a google spreadsheet doc use this code:

 .. code-block:: python
    :linenos: